espocrm/documentation/docs/development/orm.md

 #### STH collection

-Can be used with `find` and `findRelated` methods.
-With this param provided, they will return a collection that doesn't allocate memory for all result data.
+If STH is set (with `sth` method), the find method will return a collection (instance of `SthCollection`) that doesn't allocate memory for all result data.

 ```
 $collection = $entityManager